akki6843/Duplicate_Detector/README.md

 to pin-point a threshold values for making the decision of similarity.
 Hence the method of deeplearning is chosen as it can takecare of illumination, rotation and little noise in the images.
 As a outcome deeplearning based feature extraction method is chosen for the task.

+downloader.ipynb:

+As the name suggest this script downloads the images.
+For further simplicity and data track- ing all images were downloaded and renamed with there respective product id example: .